 If you’re the kind of person who despises eating the same lunch four days in a row, then this one’s for you.
-Hot & Cold Turkey Taco Meal Prep is made of two taco salads and two taco bowls so you can prep two kinds of lunches with half as much work!
-Plus a quick video to show you how it’s done!
+Hot & Cold Turkey Taco Meal Prep is made of two taco salads and two taco bowls so you can have more variation and less work!

 It’s the literal season of meal prep and I’m so thrilled to get this recipe and video out to you guys.